angelobreyes/osticket-prereqs/README.md

 <br />

  - You can find your VM's IP address two ways.
-Either way, copy the IP address and paste it onto Remote Desktop Connections.
+Either way, copy the IP address and paste it onto Remote Desktop Connection.
     - The first picture will show you where if you clicked Virtual Machines.
     - The second picture will show you if you clicked on your VM listed on the Azure Portal.